2022 Toray Pan Pacific Open

 The 2022 Toray Pan Pacific Open was a professional women's tennis tournament played on outdoor hard courts.
-It was the 37th edition of the Pan Pacific Open, and part of the WTA 500 tournaments of the 2022 WTA Tour.
+It was the 48th edition of the Pan Pacific Open, and part of the WTA 500 tournaments of the 2022 WTA Tour.
 It took place at the Ariake Coliseum in Tokyo, Japan.
 It was the first event since 2019, with the 2020 and 2021 events cancelled due to the COVID-19 pandemic.
+Unseeded Liudmila Samsonova won the singles title.